Hypercubers/hypercubing.xyz/docs/leaderboards/rules.md

 - The puzzle must be solved from a full scramble.
 - Spectators may commentate, but must not help the solver.
 - Algorithm reference sheets are strongly discouraged.[^algsheets]
-- Using software to compute a solution to the puzzle state is not allowed (except for computer-assisted FMC).
 - Reversing the scramble is not allowed; the solution must be novel.

 ## Speedsolving rules